dotnet/runtime/src/setup/Documentation/design-docs/framework-version-resolution.md

 ### Algorithm
 Terminology
-- `config fx references`: framework references for a single `.runtimeconfig.json`, where each reference consists of `name`, `version`, optional `rollForward` and optional `applyPatches`.
+- `framework reference`: consists of framework `name`, `version`, `rollForward` and optionally `applyPatches`.
+- `config fx references`: `framework references` for a single `.runtimeconfig.json`.
-- `newest fx references`: framework references keyed off of framework name that contain the highest framework version requested.
-It is used to perform "soft" roll-forwards to compatible references of the same framework name without reading the disk or performing excessive re-try (Step 7).
+- `newest fx references`: dictionary of `framework references` keyed off of framework `name` that contains the highest `version` requested and most constrained `rollForward` and `applyPatches`.
+It is used to perform "soft roll-forwards" to compatible references of the same framework name without reading the disk or performing excessive re-try.
 - `resolved frameworks`: a list of frameworks that have been resolved, meaning a compatible framework was found on disk.

 Steps
 1. Determine the `config fx references`:
    * Parse the application's `.runtimeconfig.json` `runtimeOptions.frameworks` section.
-   * Insert each framework reference into the `config fx references`.
+   * Insert each `framework reference` into the `config fx references`.
-2. For each framework in `config fx references`:
+2. For each `framework reference` in `config fx references`:
-3. --> If the framework name is not currently in the `newest fx references` list Then add it.
+3. --> If the framework `name` is not currently in the `newest fx references` list Then add it.
-   * By doing this for all references here, before the next loop, we minimize the number of re-try attempts.
+   * By doing this for all `framework references` here, before the next loop, we minimize the number of re-try attempts.
-4. For each framework reference in `config fx references`:
+4. For each `framework reference` in `config fx references`:
-5. --> If the framework is not in `resolved frameworks` Then resolve the framework reference to the actual framework on disk
+5. --> If the framework's `name` is not in `resolved frameworks` Then resolve the `framework reference` to the actual framework on disk:
-   * If the framework `name` already exists in the `newest fx references` resolve the currently processed reference with the one from the `newest fx references` (see above for the algorithm).
+   * If the framework `name` already exists in the `newest fx references` resolve the currently processed `framework reference` with the one from the `newest fx references` (see above for the algorithm).
    *Term "soft roll-forward" is used for this in the code*
-     * The resolution will always pick the higher `version` and will consolidate the `rollForward` and `applyPatches` settings.
+     * The resolution will always pick the higher `version` and will consolidate the `rollForward` and `applyPatches` settings to the most constrained.
-     * The resolution may fail if it's not possible to roll forward from one reference to the other.
+     * The resolution may fail if it's not possible to roll forward from one `framework reference` to the other.
-     * Update the `newest fx references` with the resolved reference.
+     * Update the `newest fx references` with the resolved `framework reference` (note that this may be a combination of version and settings from the two `framework references` being considered).
-   * Probe for the framework on disk
+   * Probe for the framework on disk using the whole `framework reference` (which by now is the `framework reference` in `newest fx references`)
    *Term "hard resolve" is used for this in the code*
      * This follows the roll-forward rules as describe above.
    * If success add it to `resolved frameworks`
      * Parse the `.runtimeconfig.json` of the resolved framework and create a new `config fx references`.
-Make a recursive call back to Step 2 with this new `config fx references`.
+Make a recursive call back to Step 2 with these new `config fx references`.
+     * Continue with the next `framework reference` (Step 4).
-6. --> ElseIf the `version` is < resolved `version` Then perform a "soft roll-forward" to the resolved framework.
+6. --> Else perform a "soft roll-forward" to the `framework reference` in `newest fx references`.
    * We may fail here if not compatible.
+   * If the roll-forward results in a different `framework reference` than the one in `newest fx references`
+     * Update the `framework reference` in `newest fx references`
-7. --> Else re-start the algorithm (goto Step 1) with new/clear state except for `newest fx references` so we attempt to use the newer version next time.
+     * Re-start the algorithm (goto Step 1) with new/clear state except for `newest fx references` so we attempt to use the newer `framework reference` next time.
+   * Else (no need to change the `newest fx references`) - use the already resolved framework and continue with the next `framework reference` (Step 4).

+Notes on this algorithm:
-This algorithm for resolving the various framework references assumes the **No Downgrading** best practice explained below in order to prevent loading a newer version of a framework than necessary.
+* This algorithm for resolving the various framework references assumes the **No Downgrading** best practice explained below in order to prevent loading a newer version of a framework than necessary.
+* Probing for the framework on disk never changes the `newest fx references`.
+This means that the `newest fx references` contains the latest effective framework reference for each framework without considering what frameworks are actually available.
+This is very important to avoid ordering issues.
+(See the **Fixing ordering issues** in the sections below.)

 ### Best practices for a `.runtimeconfig.json`